 (iii) whether the person makes the claim as an owner or occupier or as the nominee of joint owners or joint occupiers or of a body corporate;

-(iv) the ward to which the claim applies.
+(iv) the ward to which the claim applies (if any).

-(2) If —
+(1A) A person who makes, or has made, an enrolment eligibility claim may give the CEO a notice in writing stating —

+(a) that the person is a silent elector; and

+(b) whichever of the following is applicable —

+(i) that the person’s State enrolment address is required not to be shown on a roll under the Electoral Act 1907 section 51B;

+(ii) that the person has no State enrolment address and that the person’s Commonwealth enrolment address is required not to be shown on a roll under the Commonwealth Electoral Act 1918 (Commonwealth) section 104;

+and

+(c) that the person consents to the CEO confirming (from time to time) the matters stated under paragraphs (a) and (b) with the Western Australian Electoral Commission.

+Note for this subregulation:

+A statement in a person’s enrolment eligibility claim under regulation 12A(3) is a notice for the purposes of this subregulation — see regulation 12A(4).

-(a) an elector gives the CEO a declaration made before —
+(2) If a person gives the CEO a notice under subregulation (1A), the CEO must —

-(i) a justice; or

-(ii) a person who has authority under the Oaths, Affidavits and Statutory Declarations Act 2005 to take statutory declarations,

-in which the elector states that publication of the elector’s address would place or places the elector’s safety, or the safety of the elector’s family at risk; and

-(b) the elector requests that the address be omitted from the register and from rolls; and
+(a) omit from the register the information referred to in subregulation (1)(a)(ii) and (iii) and (d)(ii); and

-(c) the CEO approves of the omission,

-the notation “address omitted under regulation 13(2)”, is to be included in the register instead of the elector’s address and subregulation (1)(d)(ii) does not apply.
+(b) instead of that information, include in the register the notation, “address omitted under regulation 13(2)”.

+(2A) However, the CEO must not act under subregulation (2) if the CEO has reason to believe that the person is not a silent elector.

 (3) Information from the enrolment eligibility claim is to be recorded in the register at or as soon as is practicable after the time notice of the decision to accept or reject the claim is given to the claimant under section 4.32(6).